Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

 \subsubsection{Cross-modal image Synthesis}

-Text-to-2D synthesis is a challenging task that has attracted the most research interest in MMML.
-This task conditions image synthesis on text descriptions in different ways.
-In recent years, various CGANs, DDMs, and ARMs have shown great potential in synthesizing high-quality images from abstract input, such as text prompts, semantic maps, or depth maps.
-In this subsection, images are broadly defined to include sketches, 2D line drawings, and other 2D visuals besides normal images.
-Figure~\ref{fig:example}-A illustrates an example of text-to-image translation produced by Stable Diffusion~\cite{Rombach2021High-ResolutionModels}.
+Text-to-2D synthesis, a task that generates 2D visuals based on input prompts, is a compelling research area in MMML.
+Recent advancements have employed various CGANs, DDMs, and ARMs to produce high-quality 2D visuals from abstract inputs like text, semantic maps, or depth maps.
+This section showcases their capabilities, exemplified by text-to-image translation from stable diffusion (Figure~\ref{fig:example}-A).